chriscorwin/demuxe/README.md

 1. Designers **MUST NOT** set a line height in Sketch on text elements.

-	If a line-height is set, it can throw off vertical alignement of text in the final SVG exports.
+	If a line height is set, it can throw off vertical alignement of text in the final SVG exports.
 (See the "note below", which is above ☝️ )

+	The only acceptable setting for line height on a text element in a Sketch file is _not to set one_.
+The input value field will show a placeholder of "auto".

 1. While working in Sketch, a human being — whether they are a designer or not — _must_ **NOT** set a line height on text elements.
 1. Line height _must not be set on text elements_ in Sketch.